Skip to Content

 The fourth is the public parking lot available at Town Hall.

-For the Grand Illumination, overflow parking is available at First Baptist Church of Leland.
-During the Grand Illumination, a shuttle will run between the church and the park.
-This shuttle and parking area will not be available any day other than December 3.
+For the town tree lighting, overflow parking is available at First Baptist Church of Leland (517 Village Rd NE).
+During the town tree lighting, a free shuttle will run between the church and the park.
+This shuttle and parking area will not be available any day other than December 2.

 Is Santa at Leland In Lights?

-If you’re looking for an animatronic Santa, you’ll find two at Leland In Lights.
+If you’re looking for an animatronic Santa, you’ll usually find two at Leland In Lights.
 Last year, there one Santa in the back of the park, near Old Fayetteville Road, waving from an animatronic fire engine.
 There’s a second Santa near the little library, on Town Hall Drive, waving next to a snowman.
-Santa may be set up in different locations this year.
+Santa may be set up in different locations this year (or not at all, due to the Founders Park renovations).

 What’s the Leland Express train schedule?